balunist/mbp_docs2/source/usage/options/ignorethick.rst

 will be mapped to the same board type with a single thickness equal to the thickest of all parts of that material type.

-Shown here is a mapped board created with three part with 3 different thicknesses and :blue:`Ignore Thickness` set.
+Shown here is a mapped board created with three part of the same material type but with 3 different thicknesses and :blue:`Ignore Thickness` set.
 This example has the :blue:`Create Board as Glass` option set for effect.

 .. image:: /_static/images/ignorethick.png
     :width: 60%